jiverse/WorkflowEngineAPI/README.md

+# Workflow Engine API
+A simple, minimal backend service built using .NET 8 and C# that allows you to:

+Define custom workflow state machines (with states and actions)

+Start instances of these workflows

+Transition between states by performing actions

+Track the current state and history of each instance

+Tech Stack
+Backend Framework: ASP.NET Core Minimal API (.NET 8)

+Language: C#

+Tools for testing: Postman / curl / browser

 # How to Use the Workflow Engine API

 This project lets us define custom workflows (like state machines), start new instances of them, and transition between states based on actions.